Flexible non-parametric regression models for compositional data: The -- -- Regression Model

-The Fr{\'e}chet mean has a nice theoretical property.
-Specifically, \cite{kendall2011} showed that the central limit theorem applies to Fr{\'e}chet means defined on manifold valued data and the simplex space is an example of a manifold \citep{pantazis2019}.
-As $\alpha$ tends to zero, Equation (\ref{frechet}) converges to the closed geometric mean, $\hat{\bm{\mu}}_0$ defined below and in \cite{ait1989}.
+\cite{kendall2011} showed that the central limit theorem applies to Fr{\'e}chet means defined on manifold valued data and the simplex space is an example of a manifold \citep{pantazis2019}.
+Another nice property of the Fr{\'e}chet mean is that it is absolutely continuous as $\alpha$ tends to zero, in the limiting case, Equation (\ref{frechet}) converges to the closed geometric mean, $\hat{\bm{\mu}}_0$ defined below and in \cite{ait1989}.
 That is,

-\subsection{The $\alpha$-$k$-$NN$ regression}
+\subsection{The $\alpha$--$k$--$NN$ regression}

-The proposed $\alpha$-$k$-$NN$ regression is an extension of $k$-$NN$ regression that takes into account the compositional nature of the data.
-The method incorporates the power transformation $\alpha$ allowing for more flexibility compared to the usual log-ratio methods.
-It is applicable to both regression cases namely to the Compositional-Euclidean case, as well as the Euclidean-Compositional case, though only the former is considered here.

-When the response variables, ${\bf u}_1,{\bf u}_2,\ldots,{\bf u}_n$, represent compositional data, the $k$-$NN$ algorithm can simply be applied to the transformed data, for a specified transformation appropriate for compositional data.
-The average of the $k$ transformed observations whose predictor values are closest (using Euclidean distance) to the new predictor value ${\bf x}_{new}$ is then computed, and a back-transformation of the predicted vector can be used to map it onto the simplex.

-The approach presented here involves using the power transformation in Equation (\ref{alpha}) combined with the Fr{\'e}chet mean in Equation (\ref{frechet}).
-In $\alpha$-$k$-NN regression, the predicted response value corresponding to ${\bf x}_{new}$ is then
+When the response variables, ${\bf u}_1,{\bf u}_2,\ldots,{\bf u}_n$, represent compositional data, the $k$--$NN$ algorithm can be applied to the transformed data in a straightforward manner, for a specified transformation appropriate for compositional data.
+For added flexibility and to be able to handle compositional data with zeros directly, we propose extending $k$--$NN$ regression using the power transformation in Equation (\ref{alpha}) combined with the Fr{\'e}chet mean in Equation (\ref{frechet}).
+Specifically, in $\alpha$--$k$--NN regression, the predicted response value corresponding to ${\bf x}_{new}$ is then

-where $\mathcal{A}$ denotes the set of $k$ observations.
+where $\mathcal{A}$ denotes the set of $k$ observations, the $k$ nearest neighbours.
 In the limiting case of $\alpha=0$, the predicted response value is then

 It is interesting to note that the limiting case also results from applying the clr transformation to the response data, taking the mean of the relevant $k$ transformed observations and then back transforming the mean using Equation (\ref{clrinv}).
 To see this, let